-How A Drugmaker Gamed The System to Keep Generic Competition Away
+How A Drugmaker Gamed The System To Keep Generic Competition Away

 Celgene has been granted 14 patents for its REMS plan.

-Layers of Protection
+Layers of protection

 Under FDA rules, if a generic drugmaker wants to market thalidomide, it has to use the same REMS system as Celgene's.
 That means it would have to negotiate a deal with Celgene, sue to invalidate those patents or wait for them to expire.